-Kissena Park, bounded by Oak Avenue, Hemstead Turnpike, Kissena Boulevard, and Fresh Meadow Lane, was acquired by the City of New York in pieces.
+Located in the southeastern section of Flushing, Kissena Park was acquired by the city in pieces.
 In 1904, the City purchased Kissena Lake from William T. Janes, whose father-in-law had run an ice cutting and manufacturing company on the lake in the late 19th century.
 Following the death of horticulturist Samuel Bowne Parsons in 1906, the city acquired his historic tree grove, and a year later 65 acres of what was then mostly swampland were purchased.
-In 1914 the city bought a training farm for the Police Department's horses.
-Condemnation procedures and private purchases added to the park through 1927, and in 1947 Kissena Park became part of the "Queens Corridor" park system through the addition of Kissena Corridor Park, which links Kissena Park with Flushing Meadows-Corona Park and Cunningham Park.
+In 1914 the city bought a training farm for the Police Department’s horses.
+Condemnation procedures and private purchases added to the park through 1927, and in 1947 Kissena Park became part of the “Queens Corridor” park system through the addition of Kissena Corridor Park, which links Kissena Park with Flushing Meadows-Corona Park and Cunningham Park.

-In the early 1870s Parsons started his own nursery at the site now home to the historic tree grove.
-Parson's nursery imported over 100 varieties of exotic trees, and was the first nursery to introduce Japanese maples and propagate rhododendron.
-Urban park planner Frederick Olmsted purchased and used many of Parson's trees for the construction of Central Park and Brooklyn's Prospect Park.
+By the early 1870s Parsons started his own nursery at the site now home to the historic tree grove.
+Parsons’ nursery imported over 100 varieties of exotic trees and was the first nursery to introduce Japanese maples and propagate rhododendron.
+Urban park planner Frederick Law Olmsted purchased and used many of Parson's trees for the construction of Central Park and Brooklyn’s Prospect Park.
 Now more than 100 different types of trees can be found in Kissena Park, including Iranian parrotia and cork, Chinese toon, Asian katsura, and the rare bald cypress.

 Since 1907 Kissena Park has undergone many improvements and renovations.
-In 1942, Kissena Lake was transformed into a "bathtub lake" when the Works Progress Administration drained it, built an encompassing stone retainer, and refilled it.
-The lake had to be drained again in 1983 due to a buildup of algae.
+In 1942 Kissena Lake was drained and transformed into a “bathtub lake,” with a concrete bottom and shoreline.
+The lake was drained again in 1983 due to a buildup of algae.
 In 2003, the lake was restored to a more natural appearance using a new aeration system to prevent the growth of algae and utilizing well water to replace city water.

-The Charlie Emerson Wildlife Garden and adjacent nature center was dedicated to the memory of naturalist and Queens resident Charlie Emerson in 1990.
-The garden was first planted in 1986 and contains Autumn olive, katsura, raspberry, and mulberry bushes, along with Queen Anne's lace, evening primrose, wild grape, and milkweed.
+The Charlie Emerson Wildlife Garden and adjacent nature center were dedicated to the memory the Queens naturalist in 1990.
+The garden was first planted in 1986 and contains autumn olive, katsura, raspberry, and mulberry bushes, along with Queen Anne’s lace, evening primrose, wild grape, and milkweed.

 Directions to Kissena Park